Last Updated onApprox. reading time: 24 minutesOctober 2, 2013

 I personally do not see how the “Ancient Solfeggio Frequencies” (as Puleo/Horowitz like to call them) could ever work in harmony within a proper 12-Tone musical interval system / temperament.

 Of course we musicians and composers are free to experiment with any kind of tuning system, as what Bo Constantinsen did with his ‘Sacred Sound Scale’, mentioned earlier in this article.
 As member of the Xenharmonic community I have seen and heard wilder and more extravagant temperaments then the proclaimed “Solfeggio Frequencies”.

 If the frequencies provided by Horowitz sound well to your ears, then by all means, enjoy working with them.
 Just don’t use or “cycle” his “silly” argumentation (flawed evidence / untruths) to explain why you like to use his concept, you might ‘fool’ people without propper musical education with it, but it makes you look rather “foolish” in the eyes of those who do really understand.

-You won’t see / hear me using their concept, the combination of frequencies provided by Horowitz simply do not sound harmonious to my ears.
+You won’t see / hear me using their concept, the combination of frequencies provided by Horowitz simply does not sound harmonious to my ears.